top of page

 Step 1: Install CrowdSec on the Host Machine:

-simply to install CrowdSec on your coolify host server use the following command:
+To make your own Coolify firewall simply install CrowdSec on your coolify host server using the following command:

 curl -s https://install.crowdsec.net | sudo bash